jwong32528/me405-romi-mecha21/README.md

   - IR Sensor placed on the front of Romi to process feedback quickly
   - IR Sensor placed as close to the ground as possible to reduce errors
   - Bump Sensors placed on the front-most part of Romi to ensure the sensor is triggered when bumping into walls
-  - IMU placed under the Romi Chassis to avoid clutter
+  - IMU mounted under the chassis to reduce clutter.
 - Custom **mounting brackets** for sensor stability
   - Standoffs